schoero/swissqrbill/README.md

 ## PDFKit

 This module uses [PDFKit](https://github.com/foliojs/pdfkit) to generate PDF files.
-You are able to generate a comlete bill using PDFKit methods and then add the QR Bill to the bottom using `addQRBill()` when the option `autoGenerate` is set to `false`.
+You are able to generate a complete bill using PDFKit methods and then add the QR Bill to the bottom using `addQRBill()` when the option `autoGenerate` is set to `false`.

 The documentation for PDFKit can be found [here](http://pdfkit.org/docs/getting_started.html).